dignifiedquire/cpuprofiler/README.md

 An old version of this tool is included with the gperftools package.
 This is the version I have been using but the newer Go version should work too!
 The usage of pprof is well documented in the [cpuprofiler docs](http://goog-perftools.sourceforge.net/doc/cpu_profiler.html).

+If you have issues with smybols not being displayed make sure
+- you enable debug symbols (`RUSTFLAGS=-g`)
+- `llvm-symbolize` is in your path

 ## The Result